implrust/upstash/README.md

 14. Delete Kafka Credential
 15. Get Kafka Cluster Stats
 16. Get Kafka Topic Stats

+The above are upstash related rest api, and still some more are there, they related to kafka operations like producer, consumer.

+List of Kafka operations<br>
+1. Produce
+2. Fetch
+3. Consume
+4. Commit
+5. List Consumers
+6. Delete Consumer

+For these operations, you have to initialize using kafka_env(), and get client instance from kafka_instance().

 ### 1. Creating Kafka Cluster
 ---